 Dr. Paxson is the author of Solovyovo: The Story of Memory in a Russian Village (2005) as well as scholarly articles and book chapters, including “They Call it Home: One Family's Life in a Rural Village Gives the Lie to Ethnic and Religious Stereotypes about the North Caucasus Region, Home to Chechnya and Other Evolving Russian Republics” in the Wilson Quarterly (Spring 2009), “Wie das russische Dorf ganz langsam stirbt” [How the Russian Village Slowly Dies] in Die Zeit (March 2006), “The Cultural Dimension: Social Organization and the Metaphysics of Exchange” in editors David O’Brien, Steven Wegren, and Larry Dershem’s Rural Reform in Post-Soviet Russian (2002), and “The Festival of the Holy Trinity (Troitsa) in Rural Russia: A Case Study on the Symbolic Topography of Memory” in Anthropology of Eastern Europe Review (November 1998).
 Dr. Paxson is the recipient of many awards and grants, including an NCEEER Short-Term Research Travel Grant, several IREX awards, and awards from the Kennan Institute for Advanced Russian Studies of the Woodrow Wilson International Center for Scholars.
 She has taught at Concordia University and served as a guest lecturer in several capacities.
 Dr. Paxson has presented her work at academic conferences, invited lectures, and round tables in the United States, Canada, and Europe.
 She is fluent in Russian and French and also has language skills in Kabardian.

-During her tenure at the Center, Dr. Paxson is researching the rescue and resistance efforts in the small village of Le Chambon-sur-Lignon, France.
+During her tenure at the Center, Dr. Paxson researched the rescue and resistance efforts in the small village of Le Chambon-sur-Lignon, France.
 Ruled by the Vichy government at the time, the villagers managed to rescue thousands of Jews, particularly children, over the course of four years.
-Dr. Paxson is assessing the social repercussions of active resistance and how these events are memorialized by the participants and the community.
-She is utilizing the Museum's archival collections, including the Mme.
+Dr. Paxson assessed the social repercussions of active resistance and how these events are memorialized by the participants and the community.
+She utilized the Museum's archival collections, including the Mme.
 Maurice Chazot collection, the Isaac and Masha Chomski papers, the Peter Feigl collection and papers, and the Enlizabeth Koenig papers and photograph collections.
-In addition, Dr. Paxson is using oral histories and Selected Records of the Swedish Red Cross, as well as the Museum's collection of photographs, film, and artwork.
+In addition, Dr. Paxson used oral histories and Selected Records of the Swedish Red Cross, as well as the Museum's collection of photographs, film, and artwork.